Rajwill321/django/README.md

 ### http://ec2-13-126-207-57.ap-south-1.compute.amazonaws.com:8000/polls/
 =======================================================================

-nginx is used to render this page as a webserver.
+## It uses below addons to render as webserver and startups

+### NGINX -> serves as weserver engine

-Gunicorn is used to interact with Django application in helping starting and stopping the application server
+### GUNICORN -> used to interact with Django application in helping starting and stopping the application server

+### SUPERVISOR -> Supervisor package 'supervisorctl' is used to start and stop GUNICORN

 It internally uses below command:

 gunicorn --bind 0.0.0.0:8000 mysite.wsgi:application

-Supervisor package 'supervisorctl' is used to start and stop it.
 Static files are also rendered by nginx